mathias-gabriel/challenge-backend-fullstack/challenge-backend/README.md

 Welcome to Bankin's Java backend challenge.

 You will be adding to the existing code of this project.
-Setting up the project requires Java 8 and IntelliJ CE (https://www.jetbrains.com/idea/download) with the Scala plugin installed.
+Setting up the project requires Java 11 and IntelliJ CE (https://www.jetbrains.com/idea/download).

 ## Running the project

 The project builds and runs in its initial state.
-You can start it by either typing `./sbt run` in the console or by creating an SBT run configuration in IntelliJ with the `run` task.
+You can start it by either typing `./gradlew bootRun` in the console.

-Once started, calling the health check endpoint `curl localhost:9000/ping` should return `HTTP 200`.

-The command `./sbt test` will run the unit tests.
+The command `./gradlew build` will build the project and run the unit tests.

 ## The challenge